PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Direct safe-binary result retention implementation checkpoint

+The lowerer safe-binary helper now transparently returns the one-slot tuple already exposed by `run_safe_binary_recovery()`.
+Its first direct call retains `_layout_pass_set_1_safe_binary_results`; its final pass-set call retains `_layout_pass_set_1_final_safe_binary_results`.
+Both results remain unconsumed and observation-only because all-zero mode counters do not exclude the owner's unconditional prune.

+The first implementation gate exposed four stale structural boundaries that required raw safe-binary expressions after the layout-attention suffix and Transpose/unary-fanout cluster (`407 passed, 4 failed`).
+Each now requires the appropriate assignment target and the same unchanged RHS helper call.
+These were characterization adjustments, not production regressions.

+Implementation validation completed sequentially under `uv`:

+- safe-binary owner and helper, nested quantized recovery, layout-attention suffix, Transpose/unary-fanout, both result boundaries, architecture, and pass-efficiency coverage: `411 passed in 20.67s`
+- branch-changed broad suite: `1571 passed in 29.20s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The implementation changes only helper return and two assignments.
+It adds no summary, guard, child invocation, pass-order change, dependency, public API change, or TensorFlow import path.
+These checks do not claim a model-corpus run.

+At resume, audit the two direct `_run_layout_attention_quantized_recovery_suffix()` calls immediately before the new first safe-binary result and the Transpose/unary-fanout cluster.
+Freeze the phase runner's ordered result contract, policy argument, and both distinct boundaries before changing production.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the